09 Mar Healing trauma

 Recovery from trauma requires a safe place

-When you are traumatised the world is an unsafe place.
-Depression is common.
+After trauma the world is an unsafe place.
+Depression and overwhelm is common.
 When searching for professional support, listen to your intuition.
 Work with someone that can tolerate hearing your story and support you with plenty of space for the painful emotions to come out.

-Dr Robert Stolorow speaks of how we can not recover the innocence of life before the event.
-Instead of recovery – think of working with trauma as an integration towards a life where you can pass more freely between your every day world and the shattered world of trauma.
+Dr Robert Stolorow explains we can not recover the innocence of life before the event.
+Instead of recovery – think of working with trauma as an integration.
+Towards a life where you can pass more freely between your every day world and the shattered world of trauma.
 (6)

 When you feel genuine warmth and trust with someone, the journey of resolving trauma can start.
 Treated gently and sensitively, trauma begins to dissolve without you needing to relive the actual experience or memories of it.